knightjoel/acme-tiny-cron-renew/README.md

 ### Step 3: Install Let's Encrypt certificates

-The Let's Encrypt intermediate cert and the cross signing root cert from ISRG are copied into a file named `<domain>.bundle.crt` along with the actual domain's cert when a cert is renewed.
+The Let's Encrypt intermediate cert is copied into a file named `<domain>.bundle.crt` along with the actual domain's cert when a cert is renewed.
 This is done so that when a web browser, for example, receives the cert from the web server, it has the entire chain of trust from your domain's cert, all the way up to the trusted root cert.